RobinKumar5986/wwwhisper/README.md

 returned to the user and a session cookie is not set.

-nginx sub_filter module is used to insert a small iframe at the bottom of every protected html document.
+nginx sub_filter module is used to insert a small iframe at the bottom of every protected HTML document.
 The iframe contains the user's email address and a 'sign out' button.

 Setup